Redefining The Premium Economy Experience With Cathay Pacific's Upcoming Fleet Of Boeing 777-300ER

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 29 May 2024 - Cathay Pacific, an award-winning Hong Kong-based international airline, is set to redefine the premium economy class experience with its upcoming fleet of Boeing 777-300ER aircraft.
-In a recent interview regarding changes to Cathay Pacific's new premium economy class , Cathay Pacific's General Manager of Customer Experience and Design Vivian Lo noted that flying premium economy means "more than a seat, but rather an experience".
+OutReach Newswire - 29 May 2024 - Cathay Pacific, an award-winning Hong Kong-based international airline, is set to redefine the premium economy class experience with its upcoming fleet of Boeing 777-300ER aircraft.
+In a recent interview regarding changes to Cathay Pacific's new premium economy class , Cathay Pacific's General Manager of Customer Experience and Design Vivian Lo noted that flying premium economy means 'more than a seat, but rather an experience'.
 With a focus on designing a premium cabin, the airliner has taken a more human-centric approach in designing the new premium economy experience for guests travelling on their upcoming fleet of Boeing 777-300ER.

 Set to fully deploy in early 2027, Cathay Pacific made major changes to the existing premium economy experience that it has been providing for its passengers since 2012.
 These changes are designed to make long-haul flights more comfortable for its passengers, which means that Cathay Pacific has to adjust various elements, starting from the seat.